Prevailing Wage and Davis-Bacon Compliance in Virginia

 -

-Back Pay: Contractors must pay any shortfall to affected workers.
+Back Pay: Contractors must pay any shortfall to affected workers, plus interest at an annual rate of 8 percent accruing from the date wages were due.

 -